 Located beneath the Hall, the Beer Cellar is the social hub of College on most evenings, and the starting points for nights out.
 It contains an impressively well-stocked bar, selling all types of drinks and snacks for a reduced price.
-The Beer Cellar is home to a football table, a pool table, television, and darts board.
 College 'Bops' (Big Organised Parties) are held at the Beer Cellar twice a term, alongside these karaoke nights, pub quizzes, and 'Open Mic' are also held here.

-JCR kitchen
+JCR kitchens

 Students have the option of cooking their own food in the JCR kitchen.
 You'll need your own utensils and equipment but there is a selection of microwaves, ovens, hobs and toasters available in the kitchen, as well as on some staircases in College.
+There's two brand new kitchens in the new Levine building with excellent facilities and a larger area for a more social atmosphere while cooking with friends etc.